However, it’s how you handle losses that make the difference between a successful business and one that flounders...

 1. Agree on the terms of exit

 Most employee contracts stipulate a set notice period (if not, this is something you should address), typically of one month.
-The period may be longer for managers, or for employees who’ve been around for a number of years, as their departure will likely have a greater impact when they do leave.
+The period may be longer for managers, or for employees who’ve been around for a large number of years.
+That’s because their departure is more likely to have a greater impact.

 It’s not unusual for contracts to add at least a couple of weeks to a notice period for each additional year that an employee has worked, capping out at 2-3 months, depending on their position.